RayBor/docker_image_python_monit/README.md

 ## Launch and monitor a python script with Monit on Docker

+You need to have priorly installed and configured [Docker](https://www.docker.com/).

 Clone the repository, and add your python script(s) in the `scripts/` folder.
 By default, Monit will look for a `main.py` file, but you can change it in the `script_wrapper`.
 If you need pip dependencies, put them in the `requirements.txt` file.